piotrmurach/tty/README.md

 └── version.rb
 ```

-The `lib/app/cli.rb` file will contain generated command entry which handles the case where the user asked for the `config` command help or invokes the actual command:
+The `lib/app/cli.rb` file will contain generated command entry which handles the case where the user asks for the `config` command help or invokes the actual command:

 ```ruby
 module App